-- 1. Microsoft Windows® Vista 7/8/10/11 - 2.
-Microsoft Office® or comparable software (able to create .doc or .docx format files) - 3.
+- 1. Microsoft Windows® 10 or 11. - 2.
+Microsoft Office® (free student account provided for the duration of enrollment) or comparable software (must be able to create .DOC or .DOCX format files). - 3.
 Microsoft Edge® is available at no cost when downloaded from the Internet.
 Any modern browser will be acceptable.
 Google Chrome is recommended for the best experience. - 4.
+E-Mail Capability.
+TLS provides a student email account to all students at no cost through Microsoft Outlook® through the student's duration of enrollment.

-E-Mail Capability is available at no cost from various providers. - 5.
-Adobe Acrobat Reader® is available at no cost when downloaded from the Internet.
+5. Adobe Acrobat Reader® is available at no cost when downloaded from the Internet.

-Please Note: A Macintosh® environment may not be compatible with the school's system and will not be supported by the school's technical support department.
+Please Note: An Apple OS® environment might not be compatible with the school's system and will receive minimal support by TLS' technical support).